FluxKraken/Kraken-Templates/README.md

 uv tool install https://github.com/FluxKraken/Kraken-Templates.git
 ```

+### Default Editor

+The environment variable KT_EDITOR is checked for the preferred editor.
+If not set, the system defaults to $EDITOR.

 ## Command Syntax

 The Jinja2 syntax has been extended to allow a shell command to be executed.
 In this case the output of the command is substituted for the placeholder.